-A substantial portion of our clients are concentrated in the insurance industry and the travel and leisure industry.
-In fiscal 2020 and 2019, 27.7% and 26.6% of our revenue, respectively, and 25.2% and 25.2% of our revenue less repair payments (non-GAAP), respectively, was derived from clients in the insurance industry.
-During the same periods, clients in the travel and leisure industry contributed 18.0% and 17.4% of our revenue, respectively, and 18.6% and 17.8% of our revenue less repair payments (non-GAAP), respectively.
-Our business and growth largely depend on continued demand for our services from clients in these industries that we may target in the future, as well as on trends in these industries to outsource business processes.
+A substantial portion of our clients are concentrated in the insurance industry, healthcare industry and the travel and leisure industry.
+In fiscal 2022 and 2021, 29.9% and 29.2% of our revenue, respectively, and 24.3% and 25.6% of our revenue less repair payments (non-GAAP), respectively, was derived from clients in the insurance industry.
+During the same periods, clients in the healthcare industry contributed 17.7% and 18.9% of our revenue, respectively, and 19.1% and 19.9% of our revenue less repair payments (non-GAAP), respectively and clients in the travel and leisure industry contributed 14.8% and 14.2% of our revenue, respectively, and 16.0% and 14.9% of our revenue less repair payments (non-GAAP), respectively.
+Our business and growth largely depend on continued demand for our services from clients in these industries and other industries that we may target in the future, as well as on trends in these industries to outsource business processes.

 The current global economic slowdown has affected, and may continue to affect, both the industries in which our clients are concentrated and the geographies in which we do business.
-For more information, see "- The global economic and geo-political conditions have been and continue to be challenging and have had, and may continue to have, an adverse effect on the financial markets and the economy in general, which has had, and may continue to have, a material adverse effect on our business, financial performance, results of operations and cash flows and the prices of our equity shares and ADSs."
+For more information, see "- The global economic and geo-political conditions have been and continue to be challenging and have had, and may continue to have, an adverse effect on the financial markets and the economy in general, which has had, and may continue to have, a material adverse effect on our business, clients, employees, financial performance, results of operations and cash flows and the prices of our equity shares and ADSs."
 Certain of our targeted industries are especially vulnerable to crises in the financial and credit markets and potential economic downturns.
 Our results of operations depend on, among other things, our ability to maintain and increase our sales volume with existing clients and to attract new clients.
-The impact of the COVID-19 pandemic has affected, and we expect it to continue to affect, the demand for our services across industries, depending on the ability of each client, and the nature of their industries, products and services, in coping with the crisis.
+The impact of the COVID-19 pandemic has affected, and may continue to affect, the demand for our services across industries from a number of clients, depending on the ability of each client, and the nature of their industries, products and services, in coping with the crisis.
 A downturn in any of our targeted industries, a slowdown or reversal of the trend to offshore business process outsourcing in any of these industries or the introduction of regulation which restricts or discourages companies from outsourcing could result in a decrease in the demand for our services and adversely affect our results of operations.
-For instance, the travel and leisure industry is presently impacted on account of travel restrictions imposed by governments across the globe, as a response to the COVID-19 outbreak, and the resultant reduction in business and personal travel.
-While we expect such restrictions to be gradually eased over time, the volume of business from our travel and leisure clients would be lower than in previous years until such restrictions cease to be in force.
-Our business has been, and we expect will be, impacted across industry verticals as the COVID-19 pandemic continues to affect the global economy across industries.
-We have observed demand reductions in a range of verticals, particularly travel and leisure, insurance, diversified businesses (especially manufacturing and retail) and utilities during the first quarter of fiscal 2021.
+For instance, the travel and leisure industry is presently impacted by travel restrictions imposed by governments across the globe, as a response to the COVID-19 outbreak, and the resulting reduction in business and personal travel.
+While such restrictions are being gradually eased over time, the volume of business from our travel and leisure clients may continue to be lower than in previous years.
+In addition, the ongoing military conflict between Russia and Ukraine, especially in the event of further escalation beyond the borders of Ukraine and potential cascading effects of the sanctions on Russia, could have a material adverse effect on global trade and travel.
+Our business has been, and we expect it will continue to be, impacted across industry verticals due to the COVID-19 pandemic and the Russia-Ukraine conflict.
+We have observed demand reductions in a range of verticals, particularly travel and leisure, insurance, diversified businesses (especially manufacturing and retail) and utilities during fiscal 2022, as compared to demand levels prior to the COVID-19 pandemic.